Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md

 ## Run the sample

 Clean and build the solution, then run the **WebApp_SAML** application and sign-in using an on-prem Active Directory user.
 The homepage will print the claims in the user's token.

+> If you find a bug in the sample, please raise the issue on [GitHub Issues](../../issues).

 ## Next chapter